-If you have a large group or are worried about untrustworthy taxi drivers this could be the perfect option for you!
+Also, if you have a large group or are worried about untrustworthy taxi drivers this could be the perfect option for you!
 It takes away the hassle of having to negotiate for a decent rate and the uncertainty of choosing a taxi driver off the street.

 Airport Rail Link

-Another type of public transport you can use to travel from Khao San Road to Suvarnabhumi Airport is the Aiport Rail Link.
+Another type of public transport you can use to travel from your accommodation on Khao San Road to Suvarnabhumi Airport is the Aiport Rail Link.
 This is not the most convenient option as you will need to take various forms of transport.
 Though if you are on a budget with plenty of time to spare you might give the Airport Rail Link a try.

-First of all, you will need to catch the local bus from Democracy Monument to PhayaThai Plaza.
-Democracy Monument is just 600 meters from Khao San Road, making for an easy, no stress walk.
+First of all, you will need to catch the local bus from Democracy Monument to Phayathai Plaza.
+Democracy Monument is just 600 meters from Khao San Road, making for an easy, no-stress walk.
 From there jump on bus number 59.
 You can check out Rome2Rio for the latest departure times.
 Though it departs every 10 minutes so you should not have a long wait.
 The cost of this ride is cost $0.50 / 16 baht so make sure to have some small change.

-Once you have arrived at PhayaThai Plaza you can enter the train station and get on the city line train to Suvarnabhumi Airport.
+Once you have arrived at Phayathai Plaza you can enter the train station and get on the city line train to Suvarnabhumi Airport.
 This portion of the journey only costs $1.50 / 45 baht.